 However, harnessing the power of social media channels (such as Facebook, Twitter, Instagram and Pinterest) can seriously benefit you as a blogger.

 From helping you to build a like-minded community to driving traffic to your blog and generating new sponsored opportunities, there are some surefire ways that you can use it to the advantage of your blogging business.

 Want details?
+No worries.
 Read on for my 10 top social media tips for bloggers to ultimately grow your biz.

 1. Choose Your Platform(s) Wisely

 Rule 101 when it comes to social media tips for bloggers: only choose the platforms that are relevant to your niche.

 A lot of bloggers make the mistake of spreading themselves thin over multiple networks thinking that they have to sign up to every single one, only to realise that they’re unable to keep up with them all.